zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Column widths

-When Grid scrolling is enabled (by default), the Grid table layout style is "fixed".
+When Grid scrolling is enabled (by default, except for the widget MVC wrapper), the Grid table layout style is "fixed".
 This means that all width-less columns will be equally wide no matter what their content is.
 When Grid scrolling is disabled, the Grid table layout style is "auto", i.e. the column widths are determined by the browser and cell content, if not set explicitly.

+When creating the Grid from an HTML `table`, column widths can be set via `col` elements.

 ### Using a wide non-scrollable Grid